TravelXML/AIRBNB-CLONE-SANITY-NEXT-REACT/README.md

 Let's first Up the Backend with Sanity CMS then we will go to Frotend, to display structured data via Sanity SDK and React HOOK

+### Sanity

+[Sanity](https://www.sanity.io/) is the most flexible platform for building data driven content solutions.

+### Next.js

+[Next.js] (https://nextjs.org/) gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
+No config needed.

+### React.js

+[React.js](https://reactjs.org/)  JavaScript library for building user interfaces

 ## Backend

 ### Step 1: Download file  >> go to **backend** folder then run the  below commands.